 Platelets are small cells in the blood that help form clots to stop bleeding.
 Platelet-rich plasma (PRP) is a patient’s own concentrated platelets.
-PRP contains a large number of growth factors.
-These growth factors are thought to stimulate healing.
+PRP contains a large number of growth factors, which are thought to stimulate healing.

 When PRP is injected, it can aid the body’s natural healing of injuries.
 The goal is not only to relieve symptoms but also to create actual healing.
 In some cases, PRP injections may reduce the need for medication and/or surgery.

 PRP injections have been used to treat tendon, ligament, cartilage and bone injuries, as well as arthritis.
-Around the foot and ankle PRP is used for treatment of tendon and ligament injuries such as plantar fasciitis, Achilles tendon and ankle ligament injuries.
+Around the foot and ankle, PRP is used for treatment of tendon and ligament injuries such as plantar fasciitis and Achilles tendinitis.

 PRP injections are not recommended for the treatment of infections or cancer.

 A small amount of a patient’s blood is drawn and then spun at high speed.
-The platelets are concentrated to contain three to five times the concentration of growth factors compared to normal human blood.
-This liquid is then injected around or near the area of injury being treated.
-Your doctor may use ultrasound or an X-ray as a guide for placing the injection.
+The platelets are concentrated to contain 3-5 times the concentration of growth factors compared to normal human blood.
+Your foot and ankle orthopaedic surgeon will then inject this liquid around or near the area being treated.
+They may use ultrasound or an X-ray as a guide for placing the injection.

-A physician may recommend a single injection or a series of injections based on the injury being treated and the patient’s initial response to the therapy.
+Your surgeon may recommend a single injection or a series of injections based on the injury being treated and your initial response to the therapy.